 Apple’s Notes is one of my go-to apps in macOS.
 For me, it’s a repository of notes, links, images, excerpts, and anything else I think I’ll need for work or personal projects.
-And with macOS Monterey, Apple guaranteed that I’ll use Notes even more often with a new feature called Quick Note.
+And with the Quick Note feature in the Notes app, Apple guaranteed that I’ll use Notes more often.

-To launch Quick Note, move your cursor to the corner you picked.
+To launch Quick Note, move your cursor to the corner you picked as per the macOS-specific steps above.
 A sheet will appear, and when you click it, the Notes app launches with a note file open.
-You can start typing or add whatever you want into the file.
+You can start typing or add whatever you want into the note file.

 Since you’re actually in the Notes app, you have access to all of the app’s features and you can do tasks like change fonts, implement a table, set a checklist, and share your note.
 When you’re done, just quit the app or close the note’s window.
 You can access the note in the Notes app on any device whenever you’d like.